aksommerville/fullmoon4/README.md

 - [ ] farmer: shovel sound
 - [ ] farmer: tweak position
 - [ ] farmer: Sow and water on separate trips.
 Let the hero intervene.
-- [ ] Simplify the Home spell.
+- [x] Simplify the Home spell.
 Maybe "SSS", like clicking your heels three times?
 - [ ] Can we make like "song only if nothing yet" for map 1?
 It's jarring when you're just passing thru.
 - [ ] Shovel underlay briefly visible during transition.
 - [ ] No underlay for pitcher when empty.
 - [ ] Seamonster pong: He gets a point when his fish goes off the right, you get it when it goes left eg. If you get 5 in a row you win?
 - [ ] gate: sound and visual acknowledgement when changing state (matters, if triggered by Spell of Opening)
 - [ ] Map command for buried treasure, then grave robbing.
+- [ ] The forest map with a depumpkinning transmogrifier, can we add some artificial logic instead?
+"If in the NW corner and a pumpkin, eliminate the block..."
+- [ ] lizard: range too short. he should burn you by default
+- [ ] Door transition is basically invisible when lights out. (and it's disconcerting)

 ### April